rwanderc/blog/_posts/2016-02-06-java-string-generator.markdown

 # Architeture

-This is a single class application, which has an important method that returns the new String.
+This is a single class application, which has a method that returns the new String.

 * **StringGenerator**: generates a new String;
 * **Main**: is the executor.